Should You Make Extra Mortgage Payments?

 • Refinance.
 Refinancing is the process of switching a mortgage from one bank to another and renegotiating the terms of the loan.
 In most cases, the idea is to get a better overall deal, as banks will often entice new business off competitors and offer great rates and even cash incentives.

 • Restructure.
 While the mortgage interest rate is important, it’s not the only thing to consider.
 Mortgage restructuring is the process of rearranging a home loan into a winning combination of fixed and perhaps floating interest rates, setting the right term or terms for fixed portions of the loan, and ensuring appropriate loan repayment amounts are set.
-You could use your surplus income to invest into higher earning investments or to spend on something really important to you.
+You could use your surplus income to whatever you please, including other things explained on this webpage.

-In many cases, chronically low interest rates and stiff competition between the big banks means that many people can drop their mortgage repayment to increase their regular surplus while still paying off the mortgage in the same timeframe (so the increased regular surplus could be used for a good reason elsewhere), or keep their mortgage repayment the same and still repay it years earlier, or another arrangement to suit them and their situation.
+In many cases, stiff competition between the big banks means that many people can drop their mortgage repayment to increase their regular surplus while still paying off the mortgage in the same timeframe (so the increased regular surplus could be used for a good reason elsewhere), or keep their mortgage repayment the same and still repay it years earlier, or another arrangement to suit them and their situation.

-Talk with our lending team to see if this might make sense for your situation: get in touch.
+Talk with our lending team to see if this might make sense for your situation.

-Of course, things are not always a clear-cut equation, so it would be the pleasure of our team to have a chat about which option or combination of them might best suit your particular situation.
-This includes if you’d like to explore investing, refinancing or restructuring your mortgage.
+It would be the pleasure of our team to have a chat about which option or combination might best suit your unique situation.
+This includes if you’d like to explore investing away from your existing home or refinancing or restructuring your mortgage debt.

 You may also like: